Why is the first pancake always bad?

 Solution: Wipe away the excess grease with a towel.

 After adding grease to the pan, wipe away all but a thin layer with a towel.
-This spreads the grease to fill in all the pores of your hot pan without allowing pools of grease to get soaked up by your flapjack.
+You will be spreading the grease to fill in all the pores of your hot pan without allowing pools of grease to get soaked up by your flapjack.
+This helps prevent the first pancake from sticking and ensures an even browning.

 After researching these theories, I felt I had to test them.
 And not just because reading and writing about pancakes makes you crave pancakes.